abbychau/multiqueue2/Readme.md

 [MultiQueue](https://github.com/schets/multiqueue) is a mpmc library developed by Sam Schetterer, but not updated for some time.
 I found it very useful as it implements `futures`.
 However, it is with a few outdated library API and the use of spin locks is taking 100% CPU in many cases.
 This version tries to fix these.

+All warnings are fixed and upgraded to 2018 as well.

 TOC: [Overview](#over) | [Queue Model](#model) | [Examples](#examples) | [MPMC Mode](#mpmc) | [Futures Mode](#futures) | [Benchmarks](#bench) | [FAQ](#faq) | [Footnotes](#footnotes)